Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 How Does Blockchain Work?

-Blockchain works by recording transactions, verifying them through a network, grouping them into blocks, and permanently adding those blocks to a shared ledger.
+Blockchain works by recording transactions, verifying them through a network, grouping them into blocks, and adding confirmed blocks to a shared ledger, where altering the recorded history becomes increasingly difficult.

 Step 1: A Transaction Is Requested